(1) Planning permission may be granted—

 (b) by the local planning authority (or, in the cases provided in this Part, by the Secretary of State [or the Welsh Ministers]) on application to the authority [(or, in the cases provided in this Part, on application to the Secretary of State [or the Welsh Ministers])] in accordance with a development order;

-(c) on the adoption or approval of a simplified planning zone scheme or alterations to such a scheme in accordance with section 82
+(c) on the adoption or approval of a simplified planning zone scheme or alterations to such a scheme

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.